-The amount of revenue recognized for the years ended December 31, 2020 and 2019 that was included in the contract liability balance at the beginning of the period were \$73,127 and \$45,917, respectively.
+The amount of revenue recognized for the year ended December 31, 2021 and 2020 that was included in the contract liability balance at the beginning of the period were \$106,123 and \$73,127, respectively.

 The major change in the balance of contract assets and contract liabilities is the difference between the time frame in the performance obligation to be satisfied and the payment to be received.